promptfoo/promptfoo/site/docs/providers/watsonx.md

 ## Prerequisites

-Before integrating the WatsonX provider, ensure you have:
+Before integrating the WatsonX provider, ensure you have the following:

-1. **IBM Cloud Account**: You need an IBM Cloud account to get API access to WatsonX models.
+1. **IBM Cloud Account**: You will need an IBM Cloud account to obtain API access to WatsonX models.

-2. **API Keys or Bearer Token, and Project ID**: Retrieve your API key, bearer token (if using bearer token) and project ID from your IBM Cloud account.
+2. **API Key or Bearer Token, and Project ID**:
+   - **API Key**: You can retrieve your API key by logging in to your [IBM Cloud Account](https://cloud.ibm.com) and navigating to the "API Keys" section.
+   - **Bearer Token**: To obtain a bearer token, follow [this guide](https://cloud.ibm.com/docs/account?topic=account-iamtoken_from_apikey).
+   - **Project ID**: To find your Project ID, log in to IBM WatsonX Prompt Lab, select your project, and locate the project ID in the provided `curl` command.

+Make sure you have either the API key or bearer token, along with the project ID, before proceeding.

 ## Installation